OWASP/threat-dragon/docs/development/testing/e2e.md

 At the time of writing Cypress has some limitations as far as browser support, which is currently being worked on in their repository.
+For example Cypress does not yet support testing on Safari browser.

 We are currently testing Chrome and Firefox on Windows 10, Windows 11, and on MacOS both Big Sur and Monterey.
 The Edge browser is tested only on Windows 10.
 The versions tested are the latest stable version as well as the previous.